cedricgrothues/home-automation/client.app.home/README.md

 ## Building

-`NOTE: You need to switch to the master channel to build and run this app`
+`NOTE: You need to switch to the beta channel to build and run this app for the web`

 Android (armeabi-v7a): `flutter build apk`
 Android (arm64-v8a): `flutter build apk --target=android-arm64`